 LGBTQIA+ medical care

 ARC is committed to managing the health and wellness of everyone in our large and diverse community, including LGBTQIA+ people, in all stages of life.
-The first step is maintaining your health by scheduling an annual visit with your primary care provider for a health status review, physical exam, and to stay up-to-date with preventive care measures.
+The first step is maintaining your health by scheduling an annual visit with your ARC physician or advanced practice clinician (APC) for a health status review, physical exam, and to stay up-to-date with preventive care measures.

 Preventive care includes age and health status appropriate immunizations, blood tests, and cancer screenings such as a mammogram and colonoscopy.
 We also recommend discussing potential mental health concerns at these visits.
 You'll find that many health recommendations are similar for everyone, and others are shaped by such factors as race, ethnicity, socioeconomic status, and age.
 Similarly, each group within the LGBTQIA+ community may have its own specific health needs.

-Having an open dialogue and honest conversations with your provider about your life, including sexual orientation and gender identity, helps us provide optimal care for your needs.
-Your provider and clinical team are committed to your privacy.
+Having an open dialogue and honest conversations with your physician or APC about your life, including sexual orientation and gender identity, helps us provide optimal care for your needs.
+Your physician or APC and clinical team are committed to your privacy.

 Gay and bisexual men's health